-In that role, Mary supervised complex investigations involving a range of violations, including institutional insider trading, broker-dealer fraud, investment adviser fraud and municipal securities fraud.
+In that role, Mary supervised complex investigations involving a range of violations, including institutional insider trading, broker-dealer fraud, investment adviser fraud, municipal securities fraud and Foreign Corrupt Practices violations.
 She established investigative plans, guidelines and priorities for staff attorneys, and developed litigation strategies for matters that went to trial.

 Mary led several high-profile investigations, including one that resulted in charges of securities fraud against the State of New Jersey, the first time the SEC charged a state.
 She also led an investigation resulting in the SEC charging four brokers who worked on the cash desk at a New York-based broker-dealer with illegally overcharging customers $18.7 million by using hidden markups and markdowns and secretly keeping portions of profitable customer trades.

 In general, Mary is a frequent speaker, addressing issues such as insider trading training and high frequency training investigations.
 Prior to law school, Mary worked at a large, multi-national broker-dealer.
 She earned her law degree, magna cum laude, from St. John's University School of Law and her bachelor's degree from University at Albany, State University of New York.
 Mary is also a Certified Fraud Examiner.

 SEC Awards More Than $14 Million to Whistleblower

 Regulatory: Companies should take action on employee tips in light of the SEC whistleblower program

 Supreme Court Decides To Hear Applicability of Sarbanes-Oxley's Whistleblower Protections

 Regulatory: SEC enters into its first NPA for FCPA violations